 My chocolate almond croissant was the flakiest, butteriest bit of heavenly confection I have ever tasted.
 The ricotta lemon danish was even better.
 We brought a loaf of pain au levain home with us, and it blew our minds.
 Pack your appetite and bring some goodies home for your friends and family.

-Since our visit, we spend our days wishing we were back in Portsmouth and wondering how one town can be blessed with such culinary delights.
+We hope you’ve enjoyed the most romantic things to do in Portsmouth, NH.
+Since our visit, we spend our days wishing we were back in Portsmouth and wondering how one town can be blessed with such beautiful sites and culinary delights.

 Explore more of New Hampshire.
 Check out these posts!